Instagram: 2018–2019: IGTV, removal of the like counter, management changes

 To comply with the GDPR regulations regarding data portability, Instagram introduced the ability for users to download an archive of their user data in April 2018.
 IGTV launched on June 20, 2018, as a standalone video application.
+The application was shut down and removed from app stores in March 2022, citing low usage and a shift to short-form video content.
 On September 24, 2018, Krieger and Systrom announced in a statement they would be stepping down from Instagram.
 On October 1, 2018, it was announced that Adam Mosseri would be the new head of Instagram.

-During Facebook F8, it was announced that Instagram would, beginning in Canada, pilot the removal of publicly-displayed "like" counts for content posted by other users.
+During Facebook F8, it was announced that Instagram would, beginning in Canada, pilot the removal of publicly displayed "like" counts for content posted by other users.
 Like counts would only be visible to the user who originally posted the content.
 Mosseri stated that this was intended to have users "worry a little bit less about how many likes they're getting on Instagram and spend a bit more time connecting with the people that they care about."
 It has been argued that low numbers of likes in relativity to others could contribute to a lower self-esteem in users.
 The pilot began in May 2019, and was extended to 6 other markets in July.
 The pilot was expanded worldwide in November 2019.
 Also in July 2019, Instagram announced that it would implement new features designed to reduce harassment and negative comments on the service.